Pollock

-Native through the Sea of Japan, around Alaska and down to Carmel, California, the Alaska Pollock [walleye pollock; T. chalcogramma] is the largest fish harvest in the world at 3 million tons per year.
+Native to the North Pacific through the Sea of Japan, around Alaska and down to Carmel, California, Alaska Pollock are the largest fish harvest in the world at 3 million tons per year.
 Most is made into sirimi (artificial crab meat) and McDonald's fish sticks.
 This fish can grow to 35 inches and 8-1/2 pounds, but the photo specimen was 16-1/4 inches and 1 pound 4 ounces.
 Alaska Pollock is considered a sustainable catch by marine ecologists, IUCN Red List NE (Not Evaluated).
+Norway Pollock is a very rare fish and considered near threatened.
+It is genetically the same as the Alaska Pollock but has a few minor differences in appearance.

-Actually, the major threat to this fish is the mass harvesting of krill for manufacture of Omega-3 fatty acid supplements for the health food industry.
+Actually, the major threat to Alaska Pollock is the mass harvesting of krill for the highly profitable manufacture of Omega-3 fatty acid supplements currently in fad status.
 This fish (and many whales) subsist mostly on krill, a tiny shrimp-like animal.
-Note that excessive Omega-3 has been linked to aggressive prostate cancer in male humans, so it's best to leave plenty for the fish and whales.
+Actual benefits of Omega-3 supplements are still rather uncertain (except according to those selling the pills), and excessive use has been linked to aggressive prostate cancer in male humans, so it's best to leave plenty for the fish and whales.

 Pan frying is not a good idea.
 Fillets dusted with rice flour and fried in very shallow oil, as I usually do, can be disastrous.
 When turned skin side down, the skin instantly becomes glue and sticks to the pan, even through a heavy dusting.
 Then, when you try to move it, it disintegrates.
 Perhaps frying can work if the fillet is heavily battered and deeper oil is used.
 I normally recommend against that method because you end up tasting only batter and oil, not fish.
 With this fish, though, that's all the flavor you'll get anyway.